rphmeier/rob.tech/_posts/2024-05-19-introducing-nomt.md

      lat (usec): min=15, max=9399, avg=827.79, stdev=456.99
 ```

+Notably, all databases we benchmarked have a large read spike at the beginning.
+This is likely
+an artifact of RocksDB.

-This implies that NOMT is close to maximizing this SSD's throughput, but not consistently.
-The typical disk read throughput is around 300MiB/s, corresponding to only ~75k IOPS.
+NOMT's typical disk read throughput is around 300MiB/s, corresponding to only ~75k IOPS.
 It is
-also still short of the total 1M IOPS advertised by the manufacturer.
+also still quite short of the total 1M IOPS advertised by the manufacturer.
+Our goal is to utilize
+all these IOPS with a custom disk backend.

-In any case, we are reaching a point where state merklization is not the main bottleneck, and state read performance is - meaning that nodes using NOMT could reach throughtput levels akin to Solana without compromising on performance.
+In any case, we are reaching a point where state merklization is not the main bottleneck, and state
+read performance is - meaning that nodes using NOMT could reach throughtput levels in the same
+neighborhood as Solana without compromising on performance, state merklization, or greatly
+increasing hardware requirements.

 Optimizing state read (as opposed to merkle trie read) performance is somewhat beyond the scope of
 NOMT.
 Using multiple threads rather than a single thread would likely yield better performance to parallelize state reads.
 In a blockchain setting, serializable execution and optimistic concurrency
 control may be used to achieve this.

+Watch this space as we max out SSD throughput with NOMT.